What is bacterial vaginosis?

 How does Fleurstat BVgel treat bacterial vaginosis?

-Fleurstat BVgel is a new product for the treatment of bacterial vaginosis and relief of its symptoms.
-It works to treat BV by disrupting the attachment of BV-causing bacteria to the vaginal lining.
+Fleurstat BVgel is a bacterial vaginosis treatment that works to relieve BV symptoms.
+It treats BV by disrupting the attachment of BV-causing bacteria to the vaginal lining.
 It is not an antibiotic.

 Where can I buy Fleurstat BVgel for bacterial vaginosis?

-Fleurstat BVgel is available from most leading pharmacies without prescription.
+Fleurstat BVgel is an over the counter BV treatment and is available from most leading pharmacies without prescription.
 A pharmacist must decide whether Fleurstat BVgel is right for you before you can purchase it.

 Frequently asked questions